hyperledger-labs/hyperledger-labs.github.io/proposal-template.md

 - ...

 # Sponsor
-_Provide the name of your sponsor.
-A sponsor is optional, but the sponsor must be a maintainer of one of the Hyperledger projects, a TOC member, or a WG chair.
-Read about sponsors' duty in [Section 3, Labs proposal](./index.md#process-to-propose-a-new-lab)._

 - https://github.com/<user_id> or Name (email@example.org) - Role (e.g., "Chair of the XXX workgroup")

 # Pre-existing repository